 Update: Businesses pitch in for flood relief

-- Smithfield and Safeway partnered to donate 40,000 pounds of protein, as well as a $3,000 Safeway gift card, to Community Food Share to support ongoing flood-aid efforts.
-A presentation of the goods was held Oct.
-15 at Community Food Share in Louisville.
+- Smithfield and Safeway are partnering to donate 40,000 pounds of protein, as well as a $3,000 Safeway gift card, to Community Food Share to support ongoing flood-aid efforts.
+A presentation of the goods will take place at 11 a.m., Tuesday, Oct.
+15, at Community Food Share, 650 South Taylor Ave. in Louisville.

-- 8z Real Estate in Boulder donated $5,000 to the Red Cross to support flood relief and rented two 16-foot trucks from Penske Truck Rentals in Boulder, at a discount provided by Penske.
-The trucks are transporting supplies and equipment to locations where volunteers are working, as well as assisting residents in salvaging their belongings and moving them to a safe place.
-More than 50 8zers came together from across the Front Range to donate their time to three different people who had contacted Boulder Flood Relief for help.
+- 8z Real Estate in Boulder donated $5,000 to the Red Cross to support flood-relief efforts.
+The company also rented two 16-foot trucks from Penske Truck Rentals in Boulder that are being used by the Boulder Flood Relief.
+Penske provide a discount to 8z Real Estate.
+The trucks are transporting supplies and equipment for Boulder Flood Relief to locations where volunteers are working, as well as assisting residents in salvaging their belongings and moving them to a safe place.
+Also, more than 50 8zers came together from across the Front Range to donate their time to three different people who had contacted Boulder Flood Relief for help.

 - JPMorgan Chase will donate $75,000 to support Colorado flood-relief efforts.
 The American Red Cross Colorado chapter will receive $50,000, and Foothills United Way will receive $25,000 to support relief work in Boulder County.
 JPMorgan Chase employees may have their personal donations matched by the bank up to $1,000.